 In many cases, these new workers are being rushed to the fields without adequate training to perform their jobs safely.
 To make matters even worse, they’re putting in extremely long hours, often to the point of exhaustion.

-Oilfield work has always been dangerous, and the Permian Basin boom has only made things worse.
-With so many oil companies pushing an inexperienced workforce to the limit, west Texas is seeing more truck and 18-wheeler crashes and oilfield accidents than ever before.
+Oilfield work has always been dangerous, and the rush to the Permian has only made it worse.
+With so many oil companies turning to inexperienced workers, West Texas is seeing more Truck and 18-Wheeler Crashes and oilfield accidents than ever before.

-Midland’s Roads are the Most Dangerous in the United States Due to the Permian Basin Drilling Boom
+Midland’s Roads and Highways are Now the Most Dangerous in the United States

-With drilling in the Permian Basin at record levels, oilfield operators are aggressively hiring truck and 18-wheeler drivers to transport equipment and supplies to and from drilling sites in and around Midland/Odessa, Monahans, Pecos and other West-Texas cities.
+With increases in Permian Basin drilling activity, oilfield companies are aggressively hiring truck and 18-wheeler drivers to transport equipment and supplies to and from drilling sites in and around Midland/Odessa, Monahans, Pecos and other West-Texas cities.

 And these tragic statistics are only going up: West Texas experienced a 17% increase in fatal truck and 18-wheeler crashes compared to the same period a year earlier.